concur/developer.concur.com/src/api-reference/travel/itinerary/itinerary.markdown

 ### Third-Party Developers

 * Request trip information for SAP Concur users.
 * Partner developers must determine which configurations are required for their solution prior to the review process.
-Use the [Developer Forum][4] if you have questions about the configuration settings.

 If you are a TMC or a SAP Concur partner developer who would like to start using this web service, please visit: [http://www.concur.com/en-us/connect-platform/suppliers][3] or contact the SAP Partner Enablement Team.
 SAP Concur products are highly configurable, and not all clients will have access to all features.